keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 Not surprisingly, start with a long-term systems thinking approach to connect processes, people and problem solving in one strategy, creating a culture that challenges people to learn and grow.

 Design your business processes.
-Start with a high level view, understand what customers want, how much and whtn, then design the key processes to achieve these goals.
+Start with a high level view, understand what customers want, how much and when, then design the key processes to achieve these goals.
 After that, get to the detailed design, that's where the heavy lifting of continous improvement happens by team members.
 They are understanding the current state, developing future state visions, experimenting the changes, and getting closer to the vision.

 There isn't a recipe to be copied and it's challenging to put it in practice.
 But we're in a good pathway if we start designing processes and continually refine them to deliver the services that customers want.

 Where are you in this process?
 How does your organization learn?
-What’s one small experiment you could run to strengthen systems thinking?
+What’s one small experiment you could run to strengthen Systems Thinking?

 [liker-advisor]: http://www.likerleanadvisors.com/interview-with-jeff-liker-the-toyota-way-to-service-excellence/

+## Key Concepts

 - Lean means doing more with less, like a professional athlete.
 - Continuous Improvement means that we're constantly challending the way we work to find a better way.